Discover Types of Hats for Every Lifestyle

 The first consideration is the size of your head.
 Certain styles are better suited to smaller heads:

-There are also hats that work better for larger heads:
+Certain styles work better for larger heads:

 • Wide-brimmed hats can make your head look smaller because they expand so much further from your head.
 They also add a look of confidence because they are associated with people who are more relaxed.